 Q: When will I receive my first benefit check?

 A: You will receive your first pension benefit check, which will be retroactive to the date of your retirement, within two to three months.
-Your first check will be mailed to your home address, and subsequent checks will be direct deposited into your bank account.
+Your first payment will be direct deposited into your bank account.

 Q: How can I change my direct deposit information?

 A: If you would like to make changes to your direct deposit information or set up a new direct deposit, please complete and return ERSRI's Direct Deposit form.
 Please note that changes typically take one full month (from the date we receive your signed form) to take effect.
-You will receive a paper check in the interim.

 Q: What is a COLA?